kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/ingress_class.md

 [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
 semantics.

-Cluster administrators can use `namespaceSelector` field to restrict the namespaces of Ingresses that are allowed to specify the IngressClass.
+Cluster administrators can use the `namespaceSelector` field to restrict the namespaces of Ingresses that are allowed to specify the IngressClass.

 1. If `namespaceSelector` specified, only Ingresses in selected namespaces can use IngressClasses with this parameter.
 The controller will refuse to reconcile for Ingresses that violates `namespaceSelector`.
 2. If `namespaceSelector` un-specified, all Ingresses in any namespace can use IngressClasses with this parameter.